devotis/node-purgewindir/README.md

 I ran into a situation on a Windows 2008R2 machine where I as the owner of the directory with subdirectories, wasn't able to delete that directory.

 *Folder Access Denied.
 You'll need to provide administrator permission to delete this folder.
-And after htting **Continue** -> You need permission to perform this action.*
+And after hitting Continue -> You need permission to perform this action.*

 ![Folder Access Denied](./error.png)